Dance students working on their ballet technique in a dance studio.

 Other advice

-We recommend a YouTube video called Walking into the Audition Room for any applicants of performing arts to help get ready for their audition.
+We recommend a YouTube video called 'Walking into the Audition Room' for any performing arts applicants to help prepare for their audition.